Welcome to Nutrition Advance.

 First, because many claims about nutrition use evidence that has been taken out of context.

-For example, a small trial using cell cultures or mice might show that high-strength extract of a compound synthesized from fruit has a beneficial effect in fighting a certain health condition.
-Unfortunately, this does not mean that the whole fruit has the same benefits as a high-strength extract.
+For example, a small trial using cell cultures or mice might show that a high-strength extract of a compound synthesized from fruit has a beneficial effect in fighting a certain health condition.
+However, this does not mean that eating the whole fruit has the same benefits as a high-strength extract, and nor does it mean the extract would be beneficial for humans.

 Furthermore, just because a trial shows an effect in cells or mice does not mean that we would expect to see the same effect in human trials.
 Therefore, randomized controlled trials—studies that actually test a theory on human participants—are the most accurate evidence for determining cause and effect.